Comal County Court Records

 Arrest Records and Jail Information

-The Comal County Sheriff’s Office Criminal Records/Jail Division maintains arrest records, booking information, and incarceration histories.
-Jail records can be searched online through the Odyssey portal’s Jail Records section.
-Open records requests for jail and arrest information must be made in writing, submitted either through the online Jail Open Records Request Form, the printable form, in person, or by fax.
+The Comal County Sheriff's Office Criminal Records/Jail Division maintains arrest records, booking information, and incarceration histories.
+You can search jail records online through the Odyssey portal's Jail Records section.
+Open records requests for jail and arrest information must be submitted in writing—either through the online Jail Open Records Request Form, the printable form, in person, or by fax.

 Comal County Criminal Records / Jail Division